-The following stats focus on freelancers themselves, including information regarding their interests, education, and work life:
+The following stats focus on freelancers themselves, including info about their interests, education, and work-life:

-When freelancers were asked what concerns them the most about going independent, their answers were fairly evenly spread.
-Access to affordable healthcare is the predominant concern, with 22% of freelancers sharing this problem.
+When respondents were asked what concerns them most about going freelance, their top answers were fairly evenly spread.

-It’s important to note that many of these concerns could certainly be shared by full-time employees as well, and that there are only a few concerns listed that would be solely be felt by freelancers.
+It’s important to note many of these concerns will be shared by full-time employees as well.
+There are only a few (such as an unpredictable income) that would solely affect freelancers.

-This could be because freelancers often need to rely on new technology to be successful.
-It could also be because freelancers are less likely to have established professional and personal lives than older employees, and may desire more flexibility when it comes to their jobs.
+Freelancers often rely on new technology to successfully work remotely, which may appeal to a younger demographic.
+Younger workers are also less likely to have established professional and personal lives than older employees and may desire more flexibility when it comes to their jobs.

-In the United States, 60% of freelancers identify as men (40% women).
-This is in stark contrast to global averages, where 77% of freelancers are men (23% women).
+In the United States, 60% of freelancers identify as men and 40% women.
+This is more equal than the global average, where 77% of freelancers are men and 23% women.

-A recent survey revealed that 86% of freelancers work from home during the week, an overwhelming majority.
-Coffee shops are also popular, as 40% of respondents said they typically spend at least some time working in these establishments.
+A recent survey revealed 86% of freelancers work from home during the week.
+Coffee shops are also popular, with 40% of respondents saying they typically spend some time working in cafes.

-With the rise of digital nomads, more people are beginning to work abroad as well, with 25% working in a remote country or city.
-The ability to work from anywhere—including another country—is a major draw for many freelancers.
+With the rise of digital nomads and the technology that makes this lifestyle possible, 25% of freelancers say they work remotely in another country or city.
+This ability to work from anywhere is a major draw for many freelancers.

-In a 2018 study, freelancers were asked about their top reasons for choosing this lifestyle.
-A majority (81%) of full-time freelancers said it was so they could become their own boss.
-Flexibility and the freedom to work from the location they want were the next most popular answers.
+In a 2019 study, freelancers were asked about their top reasons for choosing this lifestyle.
+The majority (79%) of full-time freelancers said it was so they could have more flexibility in their schedule, while 77% said it was to become their own boss.

-For part-time freelancers, the most popular reason (76%) was to be able to earn extra money.
-Whereas financial reasons appear to drive part-time freelancers, full-timers seem to be somewhat more focused around improved work-life balance.
+For part-time freelancers, the most popular reason (75%) was to earn extra money.
+While financial reasons appear to drive part-time freelancers, full-timers seem more focused on improving their work-life balance.

-- Number of projects freelancers manage at once:
+- The number of projects freelancers manage at once:

 - One: 13%